achhabra2/riftshare/index.md

 * Full animations, progress bar, and cancellation support for sending and receiving
 * Native OS File Selection
 * Open files in one click once received
-* Self updating binary - don't worry about having the latest release!
+* Auto Update - don't worry about having the latest release!

 ### How to Use